 Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is part of the name, you can use a heat pump for air conditioning.
-It works by moving heat instead of creating it (unlike furnaces) which is why it can be used as a dual function appliance.
-It's true that heat pumps can be very efficient, but also know that most air conditioners are about equal in terms of their efficiency.
-Just compare these two high quality systems from Lennox.
+Although heat is part of the name, you can use a heat pump for cooling.
+It works by shifting heat instead of creating it (unlike furnaces) which is why it also is used as a two way unit.
+It’s true that heat pumps can be very efficient, but also know that most air conditioners are similar in terms of SEER rating.
+Just examine these two high quality cooling systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency scale for air conditioning systems, and the higher the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not astounding though, and the efficiency changes depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
-It tells you how efficient the equipment is at heating.
-You can tell from these examples by looking at the SEER rating, air conditioners are mostly equal, if not superior depending on the AC you choose.
-The greatest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC can't.
+SEER is an efficiency guideline for ACs, and the bigger the number, the better it is.
+The difference between 23.5 and 26 is not crazy however, and the efficiency varies depending on the model.
+On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is designed to grade heat pumps.
+It tells you how efficient the system is at heating.
+Notice from these examples that as far as energy efficiency goes, air conditioners are about equal, if not even better depending on the AC you choose.
+The greatest difference between the two is that heat pumps can also add warmth to your home while an AC can’t.

 Does climate matter for heat pumps?

-Heat pumps are more effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-You should speak with a ACE certified HVAC tech who has experience in your area before settling on a heat pump.
-If the equipment just isn't right for your climate, you could have extremely high electric bills.
-Once the temperature sinks too low, it's near impossible for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
-This means you might unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption through the roof.
+Heat pumps are much more effective in warm climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
+We encourage you to consult with a ACE certified HVAC pro who has experience in your city before deciding on a heat pump.
+If the equipment just isn’t right for your area, you could have unnecessarily high electric bills.
+Once the temperature drops too low, it’s difficult for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
+This means you might start running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption through the roof.

-How does a heat pump compare with a furnace?
+How does a heat pump compare to a furnace?

-A furnace is a more robust heating system and is essential for certain chillier climates.
-That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
-As strange as it sounds, during heating season, a heat pump is intended to pull heat from the outside air and use it to heat the inside air.
-Just because the air outside feels cold, there is still plenty of available heat for the heat pump to work properly, but in exceptionally cold climates there is not enough heat available outside to heat the air inside to high enough temperatures needed to keep warm.
-So while a heat pump may be great during the winter months for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+A furnace is a stronger heating system and is essential for certain chillier climates.
+That’s because a heat pump has issues when the temperatures hit about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As peculiar as it may seem, during heating season, a heat pump is designed to remove heat from the outdoors and use it to heat the inside air.
+Even when it feels cold outside, there is still an adequate amount of heat for the heat pump to operate correctly, but at extremely low temperatures there is not ample heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+So while a heat pump may work perfectly during the cooler temperatures for someone in Daytona Beach, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
 If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a fantastic alternative for certain northern climates, but additional land must be available in order to install the required piping for a geothermal system.
+In many areas, heat pumps can function with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+This is a wonderful alternative for particular northern climates, but more land must be available in order to install the necessary piping for a geothermal system.

-We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up investing in a system that turns off when extreme temperatures hit, or investing in multiple systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up installing a system that turns off when extreme temperatures hit, or investing in multiple systems when one would suffice.

-If you’re not sure which system would work best for you, call Service Experts Heating & Air Conditioning to schedule a complimentary in-home quote.
-We are available to answer any and all of your questions to make sure you choose the right option for your home.
+If you’re not sure which system would work best for you, call Service Experts Heating, Air Conditioning & Plumbing to schedule a no-charge in-home quote.
+We are available to answer any and all of your questions to help you make the right decision for your home.